"Wild Oak is Wild Oak. If you have any questions, don't come."

 Parking:

 A secondary parking option is back down FDR 95 at its junction with Tillman Road/Tilghman Road, roughly 100 yards from the parking lot entrance.
 You would be wise to park here instead.
 Do NOT park in front of the entrance to the girl scout camp (Camp May Flather), which you will pass just before the road junction on your way in.
-And do NOT park in front of any gates!
-See Antoinette or Guy for clarification if you arrive and have questions regarding the parking.
-Please carpool if possible, as parking can be tight when we get too many vehicles.
+Do NOT park in front of any gates!
+See Guy for clarification if you arrive and have questions regarding the parking.
+Carpool when possible.

 Drop bags

-We are happy to accommodate dropping the bags, however picking them up is the responsibility of the runner.
-Bags are to be marked with runner name and cross-road destination.
+The TWOT Team will accommodate dropping of supply bags.
+However, picking them up is the responsibility of the participants.
+Bags are to be marked with participant name and cross-road destination.

 Cut-off Time